The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Related Work

-The integration of AI chatbots into parenting and family well-being has opened new avenues for providing support and guidance to parents \cite{yu2023,entenberg2021, wong2021chatbot}.
-Parenting with conversational agents such as Alexa \cite{alexaparenting}, Siri \cite{sezgin2022hey} and other voice-activated agents in the home \cite{sun2021child} have been critically studied in the past few years.
-Following the advent of AI chatbots, the integration of LLMs into parenting practices \cite{chatGPTParenting}, is ushering in an era of unprecedented possibilities and challenges.
-LLM-based agents such as ChatGPT are being adopted by parents of young children \cite{chatGPTParenting, kaneda2023artificial}, offering new learning opportunities and personalised support, though their impact on parenting remains largely unexplored, marking this as an era of the unknown.
+The integration of AI chatbots into parenting and family well-being has opened new avenues in this context \cite{yu2023,entenberg2021, wong2021chatbot}.
+Recent studies have focused on parenting with conversational agents such as Alexa \cite{alexaparenting}, Siri \cite{sezgin2022hey} and other voice-activated agents in the home \cite{sun2021child}.
+The integration of LLMs into parenting practices \cite{chatGPTParenting}, presents new possibilities and challenges, with LLM-based agents such as ChatGPT being used by parents of young children \cite{chatGPTParenting, kaneda2023artificial}, though their impact on parenting remains largely unexplored.
 The performance and acceptance of ChatGPT's responses in the childcare field \cite{kaneda2023artificial}, is also being studied with caution.
-Despite technological advancements, several limitations persists such as misinformation \cite{kaneda2023artificial}, lack of diversity \cite{bajwa2024}, threat of data misuse \cite{galea2023}, and lack of user adoption \cite{baumel2019objective}.
-While gamification can be an effective motivational tool \cite{wernbacher2022}, it often does not appeal to all users equally, particularly those unfamiliar with or resistant to digital game mechanics.
+Despite technological advancements, several limitations persist such as misinformation \cite{kaneda2023artificial}, lack of diversity \cite{bajwa2024}, and threat of data misuse \cite{galea2023}.
+While gamification can be an effective motivational tool \cite{wernbacher2022}, it does not appeal to all users equally.
 The need for humane interaction with a good user experience has been repeatedly reported in the literature for digital health tools built with or without AI \cite{bautista2023understanding}.
-A review of 13 AI-based mental health apps with user ratings over 4 out of 5, revealed limited support to AI literacy and explainability \cite{alotaibi2023review}.
-Real-world engagement data from 93 health apps indicate that while install rates are high, sustained user engagement remains low, with the median 15- and 30-day retention a mere 3.9\% and 3.3\% respectively \cite{baumel2019objective}.
-These gaps suggest a need for further research and development of `truly interactive' applications to deliver sound AI-powered digital tools for wellbeing.
+A review of 13 AI-based mental health apps with user ratings over 4 out of 5, revealed limited support for AI literacy and explainability \cite{alotaibi2023review}.
+A study of engagement with 93 health apps indicates that while install rates are high, sustained user engagement remains low, with the median 15- and 30-day retention a mere 3.9\% and 3.3\% respectively \cite{baumel2019objective}.
+These gaps suggest a need for further research and development of applications which can deliver sound AI-powered digital tools for wellbeing in a sustained way.